Digital-Preservation-Finland/dpx-validator/README.rst

 ----------

-Validation procedures in ``dpx_validator.validations`` can return a single informational message or raise InvalidField exception when value in a field is invalid.
-Validation will continue to the next validation procedure.
+Validation procedures in ``dpx_validator.validations`` can return a single informational message and must raise InvalidField exception when value in a field is invalid.
+Validator will continue to the next validation procedure.
+Each validation procedure output and error should contain final outcome of the procedure, that is, a procedure should not finish with partial info or errors from the procedure.
+Complex validation procedures for a single field in header should store intermediate results until finishing the procedure or be splitted to multiple procedures.

 Return value from a validation procedure is not required.
 Exception must be raised for a invalid value.
 New procedures are added to ``dpx_validator.api.VALIDATED_FIELDS`` list in ascending ``offset`` order.

 Copyright